28 Cow Photos That Are Too Adorable for Words

 This cow with luscious locks.

 This buddy's bangs are quite long—and they serve a specific purpose!
-Highland cows from Scotland have wooly and wavy coats that grow extremely long in order give the cows the ability to combat the cold, wet climate they live in.
+Highland cows from Scotland have wooly and wavy coats that grow extremely long in order give the cows the ability to combat the cold, wet climate where they live.

 This cow and his goat friend.

 Dogs and pigs and goats, oh my!
-Cows seem to have a multitude of farm friends, and goats are no exception.
+Cows are open to forming relationships with all sorts of other farm animals, and goats are no exception.
 One orphaned cow in Little Rock, California, for example, was given a goat companion by the Hooves and Paws Animal Rescue, and the duo is now inseparable.

-This baby calf and its mother could win any cute baby photo competition.
-However, it's best to admire this idyllic pairing from afar: Cow mothers are extremely protective of their young, which is one of the reasons why the animals get such a bad rap for being aggressive.
+This baby calf and its mother may look pet-able, but it's best to admire pairs like this from afar.
+Cow mothers are extremely protective of their young, which is one of the reasons why the animals get such a bad rap for being aggressive.

 These cows giving each other nose kisses.

 These cows are showing love by booping snoots!
-And did you know that you can measure a cow's emotional state through the temperature of its nose?
-A recent study published in the Physiology & Behavior journal revealed that a drop in nasal temperature for cows was associated with a more positive emotional state of being.
+Did you know that you can measure a cow's emotional state through the temperature of its nose?
+A study published in the Physiology & Behavior journal revealed that a drop in nasal temperature for cows was associated with a more positive emotional state of being.

 This cow and its heart-shaped head.